ortelius/emporous-go/docs/design/schema.md

 and are expressions with JSON syntax:

 1. Number (expressed at float)
+2. Integer
-2. String
+3. String
-3. Boolean
+4. Boolean
-4. Null
+5. Null

 ### Algorithm Reference